quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Despite these challenges, less traditional strategies have been used to identify a small number of mutator alleles in both humans and mice.
 By focusing on families with rare genetic diseases, a recent study identified two mutator alleles that lead to significantly elevated rates of *de novo* germline mutation in human genomes [@PMID:35545669].
-Another group discovered mutator phenotypes in the sperm and somatic tissues of adults who possess cancer-predisposing inherited mutations in the POLE/POLD1 exonucleases [@PMID:34594041].
+Another group discovered mutator phenotypes in the sperm and somatic tissues of adults who carry cancer-predisposing inherited mutations in the POLE/POLD1 exonucleases [@PMID:34594041].
 Candidate mutator loci were also discovered by identifying human haplotypes with excess counts of derived alleles in the Thousand Genomes Project, though these loci could not be replicated using *de novo* germline mutation data from pedigrees [@PMID:28095480].

-In mice, a germline mutator allele was recently discovered by sequencing a large family of inbred mice.
+In mice, a germline mutator allele was recently discovered by sequencing a large family of inbred mice [@PMID:35545679].
 Commonly known as the <u>B</u>X<u>D</u>s [@PMID:33472028], these recombinant inbred lines (RILs) were derived from either F2 or advanced intercrosses of C57<u>B</u>L/6J and <u>D</u>BA/2J, two laboratory strains that exhibit significant differences in their germline mutation spectra [@PMID:30753674].
 The BXDs were maintained via brother-sister mating for up to 180 generations, and each BXD therefore accumulated hundreds or thousands of germline mutations on a nearly-homozygous linear mosaic of parental <u>B</u> and <u>D</u> haplotypes.
 Due to their husbandry in a controlled laboratory setting, the BXDs were largely free from confounding by environmental heterogeneity, and the effects of selection on *de novo* mutations were attenuated by strict inbreeding [@doi:10.1146/annurev.ecolsys.39.110707.173437].